Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Crawl Budget Red Flags to Watch For

-Crawl budget is the number of pages a search engine will crawl on your site in a given window.
-Waste it on junk and your important pages get crawled less often.
-Logs reveal the classic leaks:
+Crawl budget is the number of pages a search engine will crawl on your site within a given window.
+Waste it on junk and your important pages get crawled less often — sometimes significantly less.
+Logs show the classic leaks clearly:

-• Redirect chains — crawlers following multiple hops to reach a page burn budget on every step.
+• Redirect chains.
+Crawlers following two or three hops to reach a page burn budget on every intermediate step.
+Logs show the 301s; trace them to find chains.

-Each of these has a fix — robots directives, canonical tags, cleaned-up redirects, or a tightened internal link structure — and the log tells you which ones are worth your time.
+Each has a fix: robots directives, canonical tags, simplified redirect chains, or a tightened internal link structure.
+The log tells you which ones are actually happening on your site — not which ones are theoretically possible.

 Doing It the Privacy-First Way

-• Mention it in your privacy policy.
-Note that your server keeps access logs and how long you retain them.
+• Note it in your privacy policy.
+State that your server keeps access logs, what they contain, how long you retain them, and what you use them for.
+Brief and honest is fine.

-Done this way, log analysis is fully compatible with a privacy-first stance — you’re using data you must keep for operational reasons, minimizing it, and never building visitor profiles.
+Done this way, log analysis is fully compatible with a privacy-first stance.
+You’re using data your server must collect for operational reasons, minimizing it as soon as it’s served its purpose, and never building visitor profiles.

 Frequently Asked Questions